 Her mother looked away.

-“You’re turning seventeen tonight, Lyra,” her father said slowly.
+“You’re turning eighteen tonight, Lyra,” her father said slowly.
 “It means… the change begins.”

 “What change?”